radekBringmeister/BM_CChallenge_Svelte/README.md

 ### Additional Information

-- Currently the project uses typescript, but you can rename / create js/jsx files if you want to opt out of type checking
+- Currently the project uses typescript, but you can adjust files if you want to opt out of type checking

 - Even though this project is fairly simple try to organize it like you would do for larger components.